-The mere idea of travelling around Switzerland on the cheap might make you roll your eyes in disbelief—after all, the nation regularly tops polls of the world’s most expensive countries.
+The mere idea of traveling around Switzerland on the cheap might make you roll your eyes in disbelief—after all, the nation regularly tops polls of the world’s most expensive countries.

 Unless you’re hoping to kip at the airport, you’ll need to decide how to get about.
 Fortunately, Switzerland has plenty of money-saving workarounds in regards to transport.